testingisdocumenting/webtau/webtau-docs/webtau/REST/data-node.md

 :include-groovy: com/twosigma/webtau/http/HttpTest.groovy {entry: "use groovy closure as validation", bodyOnly: true}

 Values that you access inside validation block are special values of `DataNode` type.
-When you assert them using `should` statement they act as proxies that record every assertion you do.
+When you assert them using `should` statement they act as proxies that record every assertion that you do.

 # Extracting Values